pjmorr/todoist-api/source/includes/_items.md

 Argument | Description
 -------- | -----------
-in_history | If these tasks should be moved to history, default is `1`.
+force_history | If these tasks should be moved to history, default is `1`.
 Setting it to `0` will not move it to history.
 Useful when checking off sub tasks.

 ## Uncomplete items